Artemis UK Future Leaders Plc - CORRECTION: Transaction in Own Shares

 LEI: 549300K1D1P23R8U4U50

-The Board of the Company announces that today it made a market purchase of 15,500 Ordinary shares of 20 pence each in the capital of the Company representing 0.03% of the current issued Ordinary share capital.
-The shares were purchased at a price of 3.6914 pounds per Ordinary share and will be held in treasury.
+- On 24 October 2025, the Company made a market purchase of 13,333 Ordinary shares of 20 pence each at a price of 372.14 pence per share, to be held in treasury.

-The above figure 30,357,862 may be used by shareholders as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change to, their interest in the Company under the Financial Conduct Authority's Disclosure Guidance and Transparency Rules.
+Shareholders may use the above figure (30,334,529) as the denominator for calculations to determine if they are required to notify their interest in, or a change to, their interest in the Company under the Financial Conduct Authority's Disclosure Guidance and Transparency Rules.

 Northern Trust Secretarial Services (UK) Limited